cambridge-cares/TheWorldAvatar/Agents/HMLandRegistryAgent/README.md

 Agent start-up will automatically register a recurring task to assimilate latest sales transaction and UK house price index data for all instantiated properties every 4 weeks (i.e. new data is published monthly).
 Besides this recurring background task, additional HTTP requests can be sent to the agent.

-The default SPARQL endpoint, i.e. namespace, used to assimilate the sales data is the same as used by the [EPC Agent] and is set by the [stack_configs] script.
-In case another endpoint is required, the `stack_configs` script needs to be updated accordingly (i.e. by adjusting the namespace name passed to `bg_conf.getUrl()`).
+The default SPARQL endpoint, i.e. namespace, used to assimilate the sales data is the same as used by the [EPC Agent] and is set by the `docker-compose.yml` script.
+In case another endpoint is required, the `docker-compose.yml` script needs to be updated accordingly.
 Furthermore, it needs to be noted that the `Property Sales Instantiation` agent requires building instances instantiated according to `OntoBuiltEnv` to function properly.

 &nbsp;